SafeMedicationNameSelection/Keystroke_Disambiguation/README.md

 Each round of the analysis involves an increasing number of keystrokes and corresponding characters used to disambiguate the names on the list.

 In Round 1, one keystroke is used and so the single-character search terms identified by the algorithm are "A", "F", and "N".
-The following details are computed and reported for this round:
+The following details of the search string used (string), number of times a match is made (times), and the names matched are computed and reported like this:

 ```
+ROUND 1 RESULTS (1-character search terms)
 string,A,times,1,names,Aspirin
 string,F,times,2,names,Fluconazole,Fluoxetine
 string,N,times,1,names,Niacin